Supported by Anguish’s Educational Foundation

 Attention Autism is an early intervention model designed by Gina Davies, Specialist Speech and Language Therapist.
 It aims to develop natural and spontaneous communication through the use of visually based and highly motivating activities.

 Practitioners will work with parents and carers to demonstrate how their child can be engaged through an irresistible invitation to learn.
-Engage will be offered to families of children with confirmed or suspected Autism Spectrum Conditions; who require early intervention due to their social interactions with the world and people around them.
+ATTENTION will be offered to families of children with confirmed or suspected Autism Spectrum Conditions; who require early intervention due to their social interactions with the world and people around them.
 To see the approach in action, or to find out more; please visit www.ginadavies.co.uk/

 PLAY is offered each week, it is a session with less routine and structure than our more specialist activities, but it is still a vital area of the programme that allows free-play, relaxed social interaction between children, and further networking opportunities for parents and carers.

 The SENsational Network

 The SENsational network is offered by Nansa in partnership with local charity, SENsational Families.